 I can’t argue with this.
 If regular push-ups get boring, you can always switch them with one of the many variations out there (incline, decline, clapping, triangle, weighted, and so on).

 JC Deen of JCD Fitness, the first fitness blog that I ever followed:

-As you can see, you can squeeze in a solid pump without a gym.
-No excuses!
+As you can see, you can squeeze in a workout without a gym.
+I know that it’s not the same, but it beats doing nothing and getting out of shape when you can’t access the gym.
 Your living room is fine.
-You can take a break from video games and Breaking Bad to work on that sexy physique (or soon-to-be).
+You can take a break from video games and Netflix (or do it at the same time) to get your training in.

 What are some common ways to get in shape without the gym?